DReichLab/cTools/README.md

 Notes: You can write comments in the parameter file by `#comments`.

 ### 2. cpulldown
-cpulldown out puts the genotypes of the given individuls at the given SNP loci from a set of bams.
+cpulldown out puts the genotypes of the given individuls at the given SNP loci from a set of hetfa files.

 ```
 Usage:   cpulldown -p <parameter file> [options]